oamerge/oamerge.com/content/docs/security.md

 }
 ```

-Although the `request, response` signature is common, like the request handler functions OA Merge does *not* have an opinion about how you write your security handler function.
+Note: Although the `request, response` signature is common, like the request handler functions OA Merge does *not* have an opinion about how you write your security handler function.

+The file name, in this case `actualScheme.@.js` is used to derive the `name` property used by OpenAPI, in this case the `name` would be `actualScheme`.
+Exporting a `name` property from the file is currently not valid, and will throw an error.

 ## Reserved Keyword: `in`